 Admission to the Accelerated BSN program requires:

-- Students needing to complete a CNA course can find a list of state-approved programs on the Oregon State Board of Nursing website.
+- A current, unencumbered Nursing Assistant certification (CNA) or Licensed Practical Nurse (LPN) license.
+Students needing to complete a CNA course can find a list of state-approved programs on the Oregon State Board of Nursing website.

-*Under OAR 851-031-0006, The Oregon State Board of Nursing may determine that an applicant who has a major physical or mental condition that could affect the applicant’s ability to practice safely, and/or an applicant’s criminal history bears a demonstrable relationship to the practice of nursing, and/or the applicant has a past, current, or pending discipline in another jurisdiction, and/or the applicant falsifies their application, the application for license may be denied regardless of NLCEX-RN test results.
+Please note: Under OAR 851-031-0006, The Oregon State Board of Nursing may determine that an applicant who has a major physical or mental condition that could affect the applicant’s ability to practice safely, and/or an applicant’s criminal history bears a demonstrable relationship to the practice of nursing, and/or the applicant has a past, current, or pending discipline in another jurisdiction, and/or the applicant falsifies their application, the application for license may be denied regardless of NLCEX-RN test results and program completion.

 Application Process and Supplemental Materials